manwar/perlweeklychallenge-club/challenge-281/atschneid/README.md

 }
 ```

 The knight can move in a 1,2 L shape from its current location.
-For each of the 8 possibilities, we return a list of only the legal moves, ie, not off the board.
+For each of the 8 possibilities, we return a list of only the legal moves that land within the board dimensions.

 That's about that.
 The Perl solution is pretty speedy.